 Snowshoe Rentals in Sisters, Oregon: Eurosports is a convenient shop to pick up a pair of snowshoes to explore around Sisters, Oregon.

-Black Butte Ranch guests not only can rent snowshoes onsite, but can explore out the resort’s door on their exclusive snowshoeing trails.
+Black Butte Ranch guests can not only rent snowshoes onsite, but also explore right out the resort’s door on their exclusive snowshoeing trails.

 Snowshoe Tours Available in Central Oregon

-The penultimate in Central Oregon guided tours, this company offers professionally-curated snowshoe tours known for their spectacular scenery and magical memories.
-With a naturalist lens, Wanderlust guides guests to special spots around the Cascade mountains, including night treks under the stars on their Moonlight and Starlight Tours.
-Groups of 10 or more can customize their own snowshoe adventure.
+Wanderlust Tours is a top choice for guided adventures in Central Oregon, offering expertly curated snowshoe tours renowned for their stunning scenery and unforgettable experiences.
+With a focus on nature, their guides take guests to hidden gems around the Cascade Mountains, including magical night treks on their Moonlight and Starlight Tours.
+Groups of 10 or more can even customize their own snowshoe adventure for a unique and personalized experience.

 Whether you are just giving snowshoeing a try for the first time, or adding to your bucket list of the best snowshoeing trails, Central Oregon will not disappoint!